 Offered at each of the five borough Family Justice Centers, HousingLink connects families fleeing domestic violence who are at risk of homelessness to quality, affordable rental units in privately owned buildings and informs individuals about their housing options.
-Since its launch in 2014, HousingLink has placed 170 survivors in safe, affordable and permanent homes.
+Since its launch in 2014, HousingLink has placed more than 250 survivors in safe, affordable and permanent homes.

 HousingLink offers a continuum of services including:

 - Group orientations for domestic violence survivors who are clients at the Family Justice Centers.
 Orientations provide an overview on permanent housing options available in New York City including rental subsidy programs, barriers to securing an affordable apartment, and how to prepare a successful application for renting a private sector apartment

 - Individual counseling to identify and develop a plan for resolving challenges

 - Referrals to legal and vocational service providers

 - Aftercare to help households placed in housing remain stable.